Charleston (dance): 30s and 40s Partner Charleston

 30s and 40s Partner Charleston involves a number of positions, including "jockey position", where closed position is opened out so that both partners may face forward, without breaking apart.

 In "side-by-side" Charleston, partners open out the closed position entirely, so that their only points of connection are at their touching hips, and where the lead's right hand and arm touch the follower's back, and the follower's left hand and arm touch the leader's shoulder and arm.
 Both partners then swing their free arms as they would in solo Charleston.
 In both jockey and side-by-side Charleston, the leader steps back onto their left foot, while the follower steps back onto their right.

 In "tandem Charleston", one partner stands in front of the other (usually the follower, though the arrangement may vary), and both step back onto their left feet to begin.
-The partner behind holds the front partner's hands at their hip height, and their joined arms swing backwards and forwards as in the basic step.
+The partner behind holds the front partner's hands at hip height, and their joined arms swing back and forth as in the basic step.